wp-statistics/wp-statistics/readme.txt

 This release updates some core code to do with timezones, hence the change to version 9.0, if you see any issues with timezones, please let us know.
 In addition, you may see an increase in your visits count as a race condition that dropped some visits has been resolved.

 == Changelog ==
+= 9.1.2 =
+* Fixed: Removed spurious comma in SQL creation script for Visits table, thanks kitchin.

 = 9.1.1 =
-*Fixed: Verify the $display settings return an array before using it as an array to avoid warning on overview page.
+* Fixed: Verify the $display settings return an array before using it as an array to avoid warning on overview page.

 = 9.1 =
 * Added: Unique index requirement on visits table to avoid race condition creating duplicate entires.